Turning thirty should be celebrated

 It took months of planning.
 Setting up the flights, the train, the home rentals, side trips, birthday dinner etc. is not an easy task but I am good at planning and slightly OCD about details, so I rose to the challenge.

 We arrived in London early in the morning, got our sim cards at the airport, and hit the ground running.
 This is our preferred way to stay ahead of the jet lag, in this case tricking our bodies into thinking that it is actually five hours ahead of itself.

 We took The Heathrow Express airport train from Heathrow.
-My husband used to work in London often and was able to guide us to the proper terminal, which was a good thing as son and I were slightly dazed, our bodies not being so easily tricked.
+My husband used to travel to London often and was able to guide us to the proper terminal.
+Which was a good thing as son and I were slightly dazed, our bodies not being so easily tricked.
 The train whisked us off to Paddington station where we hailed a cab for the rest of our journey to the hotel.

 I had arranged for an early check in via email prior to our arrival, the hotel was very accommodating so our rooms were waiting.
 Fighting the urge to flop down on the comfortable bed at The RE London Shoreditch in Bethnal Green, which is where our daughter lives, took every ounce of willpower.
 Shoving the jet lag away we showered, fortified ourselves with coffee and food, and ventured out to meet our daughter.

 She had asked us to join her for Happy hour at her work, and we, never wanting to miss an opportunity to visit her place of employment, accepted without hesitation.
 Our oldest son and a friend were going to meet us there as well, so I was really looking forward to having all of my children corralled in one place.

 Happy hour was entertaining, we enjoyed meeting our daughter’s co-workers, seeing her work space, and taking full advantage of the views from the rooftop terraces for photo opportunities.